 The Silver Palette was a super sophisticated gourmet shop when it opened on the Upper West Side 44 years ago.
 The culinary innovations, captured in its cookbook, are still cool today.

 The essence and distinction of the enduring Silver Palate recipes were that they were not time consuming to prepare, but tasted as if they were.
 And, they stood out as unusual combinations of familiar items like prunes, olives and capers, blueberries and vinegar.

-This was a time when neighborhood stores did not carry huge varieties of specially mustards flavored with wine, honey or unusual spices, or intriguing combinations of fruit preserves.
+This was at a time when neighborhood stores did not carry huge varieties of specialty mustards flavored with wine, honey or unusual spices, or intriguing combinations of fruit preserves.

-Three years ago, on the Silver Palate cookbook’s 35 Anniversary, the editors of Bon Appetit magazine weighed in with their memories of personal favorites.
-One was of the Chicken Marbella, which involves chicken and olives.
+Four years ago, on the Silver Palate Cookbook’s 35th Anniversary, the editors of Bon Appetit weighed in with their memories of personal favorites.
+One was the Chicken Marbella, which involves chicken and olives.
 In promoting the cookbook, another popular recipe, Duck with 40 cloves of garlic, was described by Russo as “Not for garlic lovers only.”